zaproxy/zap-libs/README.md

 # zap-libs
-Libraries required by ZAP and its add-ons that we dont want to store in the
+Libraries required by ZAP and its add-ons that we dont want to store in the other repos